MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Related Work

 \mypara{Semantic maps.} A widely used representation in semantic navigation is a semantic map that serves as a memory of observations that the agent has made throughout its navigation.
-It has been shown to improve efficiency in the longer-horizon MultiON task~\cite{khanna2024goat} by remembering objects of importance.
-While some works~\cite{chaplot2020object,gervet2023navigating,zhang2025mapnav} store explicit information such as object category in the map, more recent methods store implicit features in the map~\cite{huang2023visual,gadre2023cows,chen2023object}, enabling open-vocabulary memory representation.
-These features are often extracted from a large VLM such as CLIP~\cite{radford2021learning}.
-VLMaps~\cite{huang2023visual} use pixel-level embeddings from LSeg~\cite{li2022language}, while VLFM~\cite{yokoyama2023vlfm} uses BLIP-2~\cite{li2023blip} image features to build a 2D top-down map and compute semantic frontiers to explore the environment while performing navigation.
-Others build 3D maps~\cite{zhang20223d,conceptgraphs} to preserve every geometric detail about the objects, which allows better reasoning, but are very costly to build and maintain, especially in long-horizon tasks.
-In this work, we propose a multi-layer map that serves as a middle-ground between a 2D and a 3D map and contains stacked layers of 2D maps, providing more granularity and flexibility than a 2D map but avoids the cost of a 3D map.
+It has been shown to improve efficiency in the longer-horizon MultiON task~\citep{khanna2024goat} by remembering objects of importance.
+While some works~\citep{chaplot2020object,gervet2023navigating,zhang2025mapnav} store explicit information such as object category in the map, more recent methods store implicit features in the map~\citep{huang2023visual,gadre2023cows,chen2023object}, enabling open-vocabulary memory representation.
+These features are often extracted from a large VLM such as CLIP~\citep{radford2021learning}.
+VLMaps~\citep{huang2023visual} uses pixel-level embeddings from LSeg~\citep{li2022language}, while VLFM~\citep{yokoyama2023vlfm} uses BLIP-2~\citep{li2023blip} image features to build a 2D top-down map and compute semantic frontiers to explore the environment while performing navigation.
+Others build 3D maps~\citep{zhang20233d,conceptgraphs} which preserve geometric details of the objects and allow better reasoning, but are very costly to build and maintain, especially in long-horizon tasks.
+In this work, we propose a \emph{multi-layer map} that serves as a middle-ground between a 2D and a 3D grid map and contains stacked layers of 2D maps, providing more granularity and flexibility than a 2D map but avoids the cost of a full 3D grid map.